ManicodeSecurity/Defending-DevOps/labs/008-K8S-Cluster-Secrets/lab.md

 1. To simplify things, we first tear down our cluster.
 Run the following command in both the `manifests/api` and `manifests/mysql` directories to delete the running Deployments and Services:
 ```
+# In the manifests/api directory
+kubectl delete -f .
+# In the manifests/mysql directory
 kubectl delete -f .
 # Delete our existing Secret
 kubectl delete secret mysql-secrets